The Game-Changing Launches That'll Make 2019 Your Best Hair Year Yet

 Every year we make a bunch of resolutions that we

 barely never stick to.
 In January, we set out on a mission to Marie Kondo the crap out of our apartment, save money, and cut back on sugar.
-But by the time mid-January hits, we're splurging on new ASOS gear that just so happens to re-clutter said apartment.
+But by the time the Martin Luther King Jr. holiday hits, we're splurging on new ASOS gear that just so happens to re-clutter said apartment.
+And, well, Trader Joe's new pancake bread threw the whole no-sugar thing out of the window.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.